Gman-Superfly/AKIRA/foundations/parallels/bec_analogy/BEC_CONDENSATION_INFORMATION.md

 │  IMPLICATION:                                                           │
 │                                                                         │
-│  The "periodic table of patterns" is like the particle physics       │ │  standard model — a classification of quasiparticle types.          │ │                                                                         │ └─────────────────────────────────────────────────────────────────────────┘
+│  The "periodic table of patterns" is like the particle physics       │ │  standard model, a classification of quasiparticle types.           │ │                                                                         │ └─────────────────────────────────────────────────────────────────────────┘
 ```